 September has Monaco Yacht Show

-There are plenty of yachts and superyachts at the Monaco Yacht Show in Monte Carlo, where billionaires gather at the end of the summer to look for new luxury vehicles.
+There are plenty of yachts and superyachts packed into the Monaco Yacht Show in Monte Carlo, where billionaires gather at the end of the summer to look for new luxury vehicles.
 If you want to see the show or meet the billionaires, you can attend the event by purchasing a ticket for $640 a day.

 Rare superyachts worth billions of dollars are often put up for sale at the Monaco Yacht Show.
 Photo: Handout.